Shraddha-Nayak28/Project1/README.md

-# Dynamic Carbon Footprint Tracker for RideBuddy (Carbon Savings Calculator)
+# Dynamic Carbon Footprint Tracker

 ## Description
 The Dynamic Carbon Footprint Tracker is a Python program that calculates carbon emissions and savings for a vehicle trip based on various